baydroid/MetriMask_mobile/README.md

 Note that Xcode may sneak these compile sources back in again if you change any project dependencies.
 If the build fails with a duplicate symbol linker error check to see if GCDAsyncSocket.m has come back, and, if so, remove it again.

-#### STEP 14i)
+#### STEP 15i)

 In a 2nd terminal window change to the project directory, and start Metro with this command

     npx react-native start --reset-cache

-#### STEP 15i)
+#### STEP 16i)

-From the terminal window not running Metro in the project directiory build and run the debug version of the app with this command.
+From the terminal window not running Metro in the project directory build and run the debug version of the app with this command.

     npx react-native run-ios

-To build and run the release verion instead use this command
+To build and run the release version instead use this command

     npx react-native run-ios --configuration=Release